Available 24/7 for Free Consultations

 It’s important to note that the payout is limited to the terms and coverage of the policy in place.
 This can be found on the declarations page of the insurance policy.

-Items that are covered by first party claim may include but are not limited to:
+Items that are covered by first-party claims may include, but are not limited to:

 • Medical bills